 A Thunderegg is classed as an agate as well.
 A thunderegg (or thunder egg) is a nodule-like rock, like a filled geode, that is formed within rhyolitic volcanic ash layers.
 Thundereggs are rough spheres, most about the size of a baseball—though they can range from less than an inch to over a meter across.
 They usually contain centres of chalcedony which may have been fractured followed by deposition of agate, jasper or opal, either uniquely or in combination.
 Also frequently encountered are quartz and gypsum crystals, as well as various other mineral growths and inclusions.
 Thundereggs usually look like ordinary rocks on the outside but slicing them in half and polishing them may reveal intricate patterns and colours.
 A characteristic feature of thundereggs is that (like other agates) the individual beds they come from can vary in appearance, though they can maintain a certain specific identity within them.
 Similarly, a thunderegg is just one of the forms that agate can assume.

 A geode is contained within an outer form.
 When opened, it is hollow with many crystals pointing inward.
 Geodes are essentially rock cavities with internal crystal formations or concentric banding.
 The exterior of the most common geodes is generally limestone or a related rock, while the interior contains Agate with other minerals mainly quartz or chalcedony deposits.
-Other geodes are filled with crystal, being solid all the way through.
+Other geodes are filled with crystals, being solid all the way through.
 These types of geodes are called nodules.
 Agate geodes carry the same healing powers as all other agate crystals.
 In addition, most geodes contain other minerals, thus carrying the powers of all minerals contained within.
 Geodes hold and amplify energy within themselves.
 Due to their rounded, cave-like shape and numerous terminations, they diffuse the amplified energy, softening the energy but not neutralizing it, allowing it to flow out slowly if required.
 They are useful for protection and aid spiritual growth.
 Geodes assist in breaking addictions and are beneficial for an addictive or overindulgent personality.

 You can find agate Geodes containing Tourmaline, Quartz points and Calcite, Spirit Quartz some Amethyst caves have agate inclusions in them;